 We understand that some families may choose to provide their children with cell phones based on concerns about safety or convenience.
-However, it is the policy of KIPP Academy that students must place their phones and any other electronic devices in their respective homeroom cell phone bins every morning before entering classrooms.
+However, it is the policy of KIPP NYC that students must store their phones and any other electronic devices out of sight during the school day.

 Students may not use their cell phones out during the school day unless otherwise noted by the school.
 If a student's cell phone becomes a distraction from the learning environment, even if it is not in use, it may be confiscated.
-KIPP Academy MS has a right to collect all student phones at the beginning of the day, and secure them in a safe space until the end of the day.
+KIPP NYC COllege Prep has a right to collect all student phones at the beginning of the day, and secure them in a safe space until the end of